pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0129.md

-Swift 5.9 brought powerful observation tools to the language, but unfortunately they only work in iOS 17, macOS 14, tvOS 17, watchOS 10 and newer.
-But by some accounts, less than 50% of devices are on iOS 17, and so most developers will not be able to make use of the tools for a few more years.
+Swift 5.9 brought powerful observation tools to the language, but unfortunately they only work in iOS 17, macOS 14, tvOS 17, watchOS 10, and newer.
+But by some accounts, less than 50% of devices are on iOS 17, and so most developers will not be able to make use of these tools for a few more years.

-So, we have back-ported the observation tools to work on Apple's platforms going all the way back to iOS 13, macOS 10.15, tvOS 13, watchOS 6, and we've released it as an [open-source library][perception-gh].
+So we have backported the observation tools to work on Apple's platforms going all the way back to iOS 13, macOS 10.15, tvOS 13, watchOS 6, and we've released it as an [open-source library][perception-gh].
 This means you can massively simplify your SwiftUI views _today_ by using our library.
-You just have to do a few things first.

 Join us for a quick overview of our new library: [Perception][perception-gh].